All Products

 server_name example.com;

-# Replace the following paths with the paths to your SSL certificate and private key files
+# Replace these paths with your actual certificate and private key paths

 ssl_certificate /etc/nginx/ssl/example.com.crt;